edibotopic/edibotopic-website/content/notes/ambiguity.md

 what scientists call "substrate ambiguity", in which an enzyme can potentially interact with multiple different substrates.

-It should be noted that this is a kind of real ambiguity.
-When an enzyme has been demonstrated to bind with multiple enzymes then that is its actual behaviour.
-If a new enzyme exhibits substrate ambiguity then it is ambiguous for the observer, who may have expected more narrow binding behaviour.
-Forcing the enzyme's behaviour into the classical lock-and-key model to reduce ambiguity could well result in a flawed account of reality.
+When an enzyme has been demonstrated to bind with multiple enzymes then that is its real behaviour.
+If a new enzyme exhibits substrate ambiguity then it is ambiguous for the observer, who may have expected more narrow binding behaviour because of their model of reality.
+Forcing the enzyme's behaviour into the classical lock-and-key model to reduce ambiguity could lead to a flawed account of reality.

 ## Ambiguity and generalisation